iamshadmirza/BlogsByShad/blogs/soshace_lesson_13.1/index.md

 };
 ```

 We can dispatch as many times as we want.

-Finally let's handle these actions on reducer side:
+As you can see from the code above, we are sending flags in the form of `types`.
+We will update the `isFetching` state as `true` or `false` based on the type we receive at reducer which will inform the view about the three phases on API call discussed earlier.

+Finally, we have to handle these actions on the reducer side and then dispatch actions from the view.
+We will continue with that in the next lesson.

+We are looking forward to meeting you on our website soshace.com.